Investing Shouldn't be Hard.

 Alpha Picks Returns

-Since its inception in 2022, Alpha Picks returned 147.8% vs. 51.3% for the S&P 500 over the same period (as of November 2nd, 2024).
-While Alpha Picks returns are good for the year, a 2.5-year time horizon barely scratches the surface for an investor.
+Since its inception in 2022, Alpha Picks returned 184.4% vs. 59.7% for the S&P 500 over the same period (as of December 2nd, 2024).
+While Alpha Picks returns are good for the year, a 2.5-year time horizon barely scratches the surface for long-term investors.

 Like most portfolios nowadays, it does hold some popular tech stocks like Meta, Google, and SalesForce, but honestly, I’ve never heard of most of the companies in the portfolio.